Skip to content

 self.logger = logger or logging.getLogger(self.__class__.__name__)

-Print the specification model as a flat table to the console.
+Print the specification model as CSV to the console or file.

 PARAMETER DESCRIPTION